saloraxz/super-awesome-invention/SECURITY.md

 ## Reporting a Vulnerability

 If you find a vulnerability, go to issues and report the vunerability there.
-If it is accepted, the issue may be marked as a bug.
+If it is accepted, the issue may be marked as sercurity.
 If declined, it will be deleted.